centrapay/centrapay-docs/src/api/payment-requests/payment-requests.md

 },
 {% endjson %}

-{% h4 Example response payload when a pre auth is cancelled %}
+{% h4 Example response payload when a Pre Auth is cancelled %}
 {% json %}
 {
   "type": "cancellation",